 - After doing 2-3 stunts during the descend my ride came to an end.
 Make sure during the descend you pose as there is a photographer down who will be clicking all your photos irrespective of you buy it or not.
 Minimal charges are there if you’re interested in getting photos.

-- The landing site is an open green area at the end of Tibetan colony road.
-Post paragliding you can relax there and enjoy the sun bath.
+- The landing site is an open green area at the end of the Tibetan colony road.
+Post paragliding you can relax there and enjoy the sunbath.

 - I had booked return Bus to Delhi from Baijnath which was scheduled to depart at 2000 Hours.

-- The best part of Bir is that charges of everything is fixed be it paragliding or cabs.
+- The best part of Bir is that charges of everything are fixed be it paragliding or cabs.
 The cab price was minimal and hence another guy also joined me to the trip.

 - We started the journey at 1210 Hours and after taking cash and beer we were on the Manali highway.
-Road to Barot Valley is not good, though views are nice.
-As you enter Barot valley route, roads become more narrower.
+The road to Barot Valley is not good, though the views are nice.
+As you enter Barot valley route, roads become narrower.
 Vehicles are few and far between and drive is bumpy throughout Barot valley.